Odin Programming Language

 Odin in Production

-JangaFX are the creators of the 3D animation software EmberGen written fully in Odin.
+JangaFX are the creators of the 3D animation software EmberGen, GeoGen, and LiquiGen, which are all written fully in Odin.

 EmberGen is a real-time volumetric fluid simulator that can instantly simulate, render, and export flipbooks, image sequences, and VDB volumes.
 With EmberGen, you can create anything from fire and smoke, to explosions and magic wisps.
 EmberGen gives you the creative freedom to iterate on your simulations in a few milliseconds instead of hours.